-Steps for filing an application for Patent in India
+Steps for filing a Patent application in India

 1. An Application to the Patent Office of India for grant of patent made out in Form 01.

-2. If the inventor is not making the application for grant of Patent then applicant has to obtain a proof of right from the inventor to file the application.
+2. If the inventor is not making the application for grant of Patent, then applicant must obtain a proof of right from the inventor to file the application.
 The Proof of Right is either an endorsement at the end of Form 01 or a separate document in the form of an assignment.

 3. Provisional/Complete specification in filed made out in Form 02.
-A Complete specification must indicate the technical field; it must include the background and a description of the invention, in clear language and enough detail that an individual with an average understanding of the field could use or reproduce the invention.
-Complete specification are usually accompanied by visual materials such as drawings, plans, or diagrams to better describe the invention.
-Complete specification must contains at least one claim that is, information which determines the extent of protection sought by the applicant.
+A Complete specification must indicate the technical field; it must include the background and a description of the invention, in plain language and enough detail that an individual with an average understanding of the field could use or reproduce the invention.
+Complete specification is usually accompanied by visual materials such as drawings, plans, or diagrams to better describe the invention.
+Complete specification must contain at least one claim that is, information which determines the extent of protection sought by the applicant.
 See a sample of Complete Specification here.